Safety and Security Tips

 The basic rule to keep in mind is: No one will ever give you free money!
-Remember those scams where you received a SMS claiming you won a huge prize money but need to deposit XXX USD to a bank account to claim the prize?
-Ever seen anyone getting rich by paying the so called 'bank charges'?
+Remember those scams where you received an SMS claiming you won a huge prize money but need to deposit XXX USD to a bank account to claim the prize?
+Ever seen anyone getting rich by paying the so-called 'bank charges'?

-If you see a post / direct message / comment which claims to send you free money in return for a small fee to their ETH or BTC (any asset for that matter), immediately block that account and report them as scam to the social media site!
+If you see a post / direct message / comment which claims someone will send you free money in return for a small fee to their ETH or BTC (any asset for that matter), immediately block that account and report them as a scam to the social media site!

-Remember: Money once sent on the blockchain cannot be reversed by anyone - code is law in the crypto land.
-Hence, think three times before sending anyone funds via blockchain.Here are some examples:
+Remember: Any crypto asset (like BTC, ETH etc.) sent to the blockchain cannot be reversed by anyone - code is law in crypto-land.
+Hence, think very carefully before sending your cryptocurrency to anyone.